afry/energy-trading-simulator/README.md

         python main.py

+This will populate the results folder with outputs.
+In addition, a [log file](trading-platform-poc.log) is generated and stored in the repository root.
 ### As docker container
 Install Docker (verify installation by running "docker run hello-world").
 Navigate to the root of the trading platform-poc repository; build a docker image based on the Dockerfile